 While the JST is an excellent start to earning college credit for your degree program, you still have to be aware of the fine print in your college’s policies.
 Some schools only allow credit based on ACE recommendations to apply to general elective credits and not toward specific degree requirements.

 Many accredited schools across the country also accept examinations as a way to “test out” specific college courses.

 There are several recognized exams available that you may take in an attempt to earn college credit for your experience and prior knowledge, including the following.

-- College Examination Program (CLEP): The CLEP exam is the most widely accepted test for college credit by examination and is recognized by over 2,900 colleges and universities in the country.
-With 33 different examinations offered, passing a CLEP exam can help you earn credit that can be applied to a wide range of degree programs.
+- College Examination Program (CLEP): With 33 different examinations offered, passing a CLEP exam can help you earn credit that can be applied to a wide range of degree programs.

-- DSST Program: Recognized by over 1,900 higher education institutions, the DSST exam is often an excellent choice for military members seeking to earn college credit for their life experience.
+- DSST Program: The DSST exam is often an excellent choice for military members seeking to earn college credit for their life experience.
 This exam was originally designed to support those who served in the military, and it is fully funded to offer free, first-attempt examinations for eligible service members.

-- Excelsior College Examinations (ECE): Although not as widely accepted as the DSST and CLEP, this examination program offers 50 different tests covering a broad range of subjects.
+- Excelsior College Examinations (ECE): The ECE offers 50 different tests covering a broad range of subjects.
 Due to the nature of the ECE exam, it is essential to check with your individual school to see if they accept credits earned through this program.

 While the JST and credit by examination are the most time-effective ways of applying for credit for your military experience, service members can also attempt to present a Prior Learning Assessment (PLA) portfolio.